analogdevicesinc/VSCode-Maxim/readme.md

 2. Set the `MAXIM_PATH` to the root directory of your toolchain installation.
 Use `/` (forward slashes) for the path.

 # Known Issues
-## Debugger does not Automatically break on main
+## Debugger does not automatically break on main
 A breakpoint on main must be set manually before launching the debugger.

-## Pausing Code Execution while Debugging Throws an Error
+## Pausing code execution while debugging throws an error
 This is a known issue on some (not all) micros, and we believe this is related to how the .cpptools extension is sending messages to the core MIEngine.
 Investigation is underway.